atomist/sdm/README.md

     ProductionEndpointGoal);
 ```

-It is possible to define new goals with accompanying implementations, so this approach is highly extensible.
+It is possible to define new goals with accompanying implementations, making this approach highly extensible.

 #### Listeners
+We'll return to push tests shortly, but first let's consider the SDM listener concept.

 While the goals set drive the delivery process, domain specific **listeners** help in goal implementation and allow observation of the process as it unfolds.
 Listener **registrations** allow selective listener firing, on only particular pushes.
-A registratiion includes a name (for diagnostics) and a `PushTest`, narrowing on particular pushes.
+A registration includes a name (for diagnostics) and a `PushTest`, narrowing on particular pushes.

 For example, the following listener registration causes an automatic fix to be made on every push to a Node project, adding a license file if none is found: